Stake logo

 Boab Metals has capitalised on its silver exploration in Western Australia's Kimberley region.
 The team is focused on plans to develop its flagship Sorby Hills lead-silver-zinc project.
 The company has also acquired the Manbarrum Zinc-Lead-Silver Project, which is only 25 km east of Sorby Hills.

-The team has put the numbers together for the Sorby Hills Project and a final decision on whether to make the investment to build the silver mine is expected in 2023.
+The team has put the numbers together for the Sorby Hills Project and a final decision on whether to make the investment to build the silver mine is expected.
 Many permits are already in place for silver production and Sorby Hills would benefit from the existing mining infrastructure in the region, being located only 50 km northeast of Kununurra.

-How to invest in silver stock in Australia?
+How to invest in silver stocks in Australia?

 The main way of investing in silver is through silver miners and producers listed in Australia, using an online investment platform.